 Recent Group News

-- [2018-12-18] Welcome Yash to our group.
-Yash received his Bachelor degree from Electronics and Telecommunication Engineering at Pune Institute of Computer Technology and started pursuing his Master in Electrical and Computer Engineering at UMass.
+- [2018-12-18] Welcome a new member.
+Yash Shah received his Bachelor degree from Electronics and Telecommunication Engineering at Pune Institute of Computer Technology and started pursuing his Master in Electrical and Computer Engineering at UMass.
+Welcome!

-- [2018-09-04] Welcome Qing to our group.
-Qing received his Master degree from Sun Yat-sen University in Intelligent Transportation Systems Engineering in June 2018 and joined Ai’s Group in 2018 Fall to pursue his Ph.D. in Transportation Engineering.
+- [2018-09-04] Welcome new members.
+Qing Hou received his Master degree from Sun Yat-sen University in Intelligent Transportation Systems Engineering in June 2018 and joined Ai’s Group to pursue his Ph.D.
+Yuhao Wang joined Ai’s Group to pursue his Master.
+Welcome!

-- [2018-07-28] Paper on underground rail track fastener identification accepted in JRRT.
-A paper titled “Robust Rail Track Fastener Identification Under Extremely Low Illumination” has been accepted by the Journal of Rail and Rapid Transit.
-Instead of developing a new algorithm for fastener detection, this paper developed an algorithm for illumination adjustment to improve the performance of any generic detection algorithm.
+- [2018-07-28] Paper accepted in JRRT.
+A paper titled “Robust Rail Track Fastener Identification Under Extremely Low Illumination” has been accepted in the Journal of Rail and Rapid Transit.

-- [2018-06-16] Welcome RIEGL VMZ-2000 system to our group.
+- [2018-06-16] “Theodore” arrived at our group.
+“Theodore” is a RIEGL VMZ-2000 mobile LiDAR system.
 In collaboration with Dr. Colin Gleason, we at UMass Amherst become one of the few institutions that have the capacity to conduct mobile LiDAR scan for both ground transportation and maritime applications.

-- [2018-02-26] Paper on rail track crack identification accepted in CACAIE.
-A paper titled “A Non-Ballasted Rail Track Slab Crack Identification Method Using a Level Set Based Active Contour Model” is accepted in Computer-Aided Civil and Infrastructure Engineering (CACAIE).
-The paper is based on the collaborative studies among five universities in both the United States and China.
-Way to go, team!
+- [2018-04-16] Paper accepted in CACIE.
+A paper titled “A Nonballasted Rail Track Slab Crack Identification Method Using a Level‐Set‐Based Active Contour Model” is accepted in Computer-Aided Civil and Infrastructure Engineering.

-- [2018-02-09] Paper on comprehensive curve data acquisition accepted in TRR.
+- [2018-02-09] Paper accepted in TRR.
 A paper titled “Identification of Site Characteristics for Proactive High-Friction Surface Treatment Site-Selection Using Sensor-Based, Detailed, Location-Referenced Curve Characteristics Data” is accepted in Transportation Research Record.
 I am glad that some of my previous work at Georgia Tech became part of the publication on this topic.
 Good job!
 James and Cibi!